 Marine Park and the land it sits on features a rich and diverse history.
 Until the arrival of the Dutch, Gerritsen Creek was a popular hunting and fishing spot for Native Americans living nearby.
 The first Europeans to settle in the area were the Dutch.
 Dutch colonist Wolfert Gerritsen, who built a gristmill and a field house on the creek in the latter half of the 17th century, serves as the namesake of Gerritsen Creek.

 In the early 1900s developers began making elaborate plans to turn Jamaica Bay into a port, dredging Rockaway channel to allow large ships to enter the proposed harbor.
 Speculators anticipated a real estate boom and bought land along the Jamaica Bay waterfront.
-Fearing that the relatively pristine marshland around Gerritsen Creek would be destroyed, Frederick B. Pratt and Alfred T. White offered the city 150 acres in the area for use as a park in 1917.
-Pratt wrote in 1914 that failing to provide playground and park space in the area would “almost be a crime.”
-After a seven-year delay caused by politics and cost concerns the City accepted their offer.
+Fearing that the relatively pristine marshland around Gerritsen Creek would be destroyed, philanthropists Frederick B. Pratt and Alfred T. White gifted the city 150 acres in the area for use as a park in 1917.
+After a seven-year delay, the City accepted their offer and began to design what would become Marine Park.
 The prospect of a new park inspired developers to erect new homes in the area, although park improvements were slow to follow.